hexpm/hexpm/lib/hexpm_web/templates/policy/privacy.html.md

 ### Changes

 We may change this Privacy Policy from time to time.
 The detailed history of changes can be found in the [git repository](https://github.com/hexpm/hexpm/blob/main/lib/hexpm_web/templates/policy/privacy.html.md) history for this document.
-We encourage you to check this page for changes when you use the service.

 ### Credit and License